Quidoo/english-for_designers/04-experience/index.md

 **Zubní klinika** visual identity and orientation systems for dental clinic

 ### Trifor studio
-**Worked as an external graphic designer and consultant.** 2019 - 2020
+**Worked as an external graphic designer and consultant.** - 2019 - 2020

 ### Freelance graphic designer
-**Created visual identities for brands and events** 2016 - 2020
+**Created visual identities for brands and events.** - 2016 - 2020

 **Fit and Health** Boxed personalised food